Part XXXII in our ongoing series on Race, Racism and the Middle Ages, by Robert Chazan. You can find the rest of the special series here.

 While some of the traditional targets of Enlightenment criticism of medieval European mistreatment of Jews—for example crusading and inquisition—are somewhat overblown, others—e.g. broad societal hostility, occasional eruption of widespread violence, and the novel phenomenon of group expulsion—are not.
 Looking at the overall history of the new, exposed, and often persecuted Jewry of northern Europe, however, one final observation is appropriate.
 Despite all the negativity in their circumstances, the northern-European Jews did proceed from the humblest of beginnings to become the largest branch of the Jewish people.
 In terms of their numbers, Northern-European Jewry reached parity with the older Jewries of the south by the early-modern centuries; subsequently they came to surpass decisively these older Jewries.
 Clearly, the negative aspects of Jewish experience in medieval Roman Catholic Europe, especially its northern sectors, were balanced by the stimulation provided by the rapidly developing and vigorous societies of Roman Catholic Europe.

-If you enjoyed that article, please share it your history-loving friends on Facebook, or on Twitter!
+If you enjoyed that article, please share it with your history-loving friends on Facebook, or on Twitter!
 And click to subscribe here to receive every new article from The Public Medievalist the moment it launches.© Copyright 2017 Robert Chazan, All rights Reserved.
 Written For: The Public Medievalist